dllopis/NoteApp-JS/README.md

 * Local storage implemented - Notes will load when browser opens.
 * Replaced alert box prompt with pop up element to confirm deletion of note.
 * Added background images to give life to note application.

+Bugs / Issues noticed:
+* Scale/fit background images accordingly
+* Notes that reach the end of the screen will continue without scrolling.
+* Viewing notes looks undesireable- pop-out with backdrop might be good.